jsmolka/blog/content/posts/functions/index.md

 SyntaxError: cannot capture local variable
 ```

 Closures add quite some complexity to the code that I am not willing to introduce and to be honest: I do not need them.
 I tried some magic tricks to achieve a minimalistic version, but all of them fell apart when it came to recursion.
-The best I could do were absolute stack offsets to access global variables.
+The best I could do was absolute stack offsets to access global variables.